-Any NFT of the supported collections can be used as collateral in order to borrow either pETH (the Ether synthetic of JPEG’d) or PUSd (the stable synthetic of JPEG’d).
+Any NFT from the supported collections or the governance token JPGD can be used as collateral in order to borrow either pETH (the Ether synthetic of JPEG’d) or PUSd (the stable synthetic of JPEG’d).

 No, a user cannot borrow both pETH and PUSd on the same position.
 If a user wishes to switch to another borrow asset, any remaining debt must be paid off beforehand.